Deborah L. Wince-Smith: Professional career

-As a long-standing leader in the national laboratory system, Ms. Wince-Smith serves as a member of the Scientific Advisory Committee of Lawrence Livermore National Laboratory.
+Ms. Wince-Smith serves as a member of the Scientific Advisory Committee of Lawrence Livermore National Laboratory.
 She previously served on the University of California President’s Council overseeing Los Alamos, Lawrence Berkeley and, Lawrence Livermore National Laboratories.
 She served two terms of service on the University of Chicago’s Board of Governors for Argonne National Laboratory, and as a trustee of Lehigh University.
 On behalf of former Secretary of Commerce, Carlos Gutierrez, she chaired the Secretary’s National Advisory Committee on Strengthening America’s Communities producing the first comprehensive assessment of U.S. Government Economic Development Strategy and Program.

 Ms. Wince-Smith currently serves on the advisory committee of the Export-Import Bank of the United States (EXIM) and UNICEF.
 She also serves as a commissioner on the Commission on the Theft of American Intellectual Property, as a member of Purdue University’s Strategic Research Advisory Council (SRAC), and as a member of the council of Japan’s Science and Technology in Society (STS) Forum.
 She serves as a member of Marquette University’s external advisory board for corporate engagement, as a member of the Queen’s University international advisory committee for the Management School, as a member of UNICEF’s advisory group, as a member of the advisory board of the Delphi Economic Forum, and as an independent advisor to Delos Living, LLC.
 She also serves on the board of directors of the Mycenaean Foundation, and as a trustee of the American College of Greece (ACG).
 As an expert in technology commercialization, Ms. Wince-Smith serves on the board of directors of Aerolase, Inc., NanoMech, Inc., and Q-Net Security, Inc.

 Ms. Wince-Smith graduated magna cum laude and Phi Beta Kappa from Vassar College and earned a master’s degree in classical archaeology from King’s College, Cambridge University.
 She received an honorary doctorate in humanities from Michigan State University, an honorary Doctorate of Public Administration from the University of Toledo, an honorary Doctorate of Law honoris causa from the Queens University Belfast, an honorary Doctorate of Humane Letters honoris causa from Worcester Polytechnic Institute and, most recently, an honorary Doctorate of Public Service from the University of South Carolina.